JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-- Profile - A pointer to a control object of type profile.
+- *Profile* - A pointer to a control object of type profile.
-- Buffer - Array of ULONGs.
-Each ULONG is a hit counter, which records the number of hits in the corresponding bucket.
-The Buffer must be accessible at DPC_LEVEL and above.
+- *Buffer* - Array of `ULONG`s.
+Each `ULONG` is a hit counter, which records the number of hits in the corresponding bucket.
+The Buffer must be accessible at `DPC_LEVEL` and above.

 The value TRUE is returned if the profile object is successfully started.
 FALSE is returned if the object is already in the started state.
-An exception (STATUS_INSUFFICIENT_RESOURCES) is raised if there are insufficient resources available to make the profile active.
+An exception (`STATUS_INSUFFICIENT_RESOURCES`) is raised if there are insufficient resources available to make the profile active.

 #### 2.2.8.3 Stop Profile